-Increasing the resilience of an organisation and its people lies in strengthening the Human Resource (HR) department of any organisation.
-The role of the HR manager must parallel the needs of a changing organisation.
+Increasing the resilience of an organization and its people lies in strengthening the Human Resource (HR) department of any organization.
+The role of the HR manager must parallel the needs of a changing organization.
 The way work is done has changed exponentially for over a year now in view of the global pandemic.

 Understanding the various industrial shifts is crucial to keeping pace with the rapid developments taking place in the light of the pandemic.
-HR personnel are now more than before the pulse of every organisation to drive changes.
+HR personnel is now more than before the pulse of every organization to drive changes.
 The most important challenges which HR personnel will be facing in the current times

 - Dispelling Uncertainty

 - Mental Health and Wellbeing of Employees

 - Shift from Managing Employee Experience to Managing Life Experience of Employees

 Let us examine and understand each of the above points and their impact on evolving HR responsibilities in the current scenario

 Uncertainty can paralyze anyone and that is just what happened with the outbreak of the COVID19 pandemic.
 With so many uncertainties clouding every walk of life, employees naturally felt anxious.
 Not knowing what the future holds along with doubts about the sustenance of the organization has made employees the world over nervous.
 Here the role of HR is extremely important in championing the changes that need to be implemented in order to sustain the organization as well as retain the workforce.
 Changes could be with respect to the way work is conducted in the current scenario as well as how to evolve a new system factoring in work disruption such as the current one in the future.